Doing this work for, ahem, decades, it’s easy for me to forget that the most basic yet game-changing concepts can often

 - Your key messages and three main benefits you offer

-Here’s an example of an internal Brand Positioning Statement from a past client:
+Here’s an example of an internal Brand Story, or Brand Positioning Statement from a past client:

 This BPS tells me everything I need to know about the company: what it is, how it is positioned, the target audience, the core benefits it wants to stress in the market, and the tone and voice of the company.

 Once you have these questions answered, you’re in a much better position to create a solid plan of marketing tactics.
 You’ll know where you need to advertise, which social media networks make the most sense to reach your target audience, and what the heck to blog about.
 You’ll even better understand how your website needs to look and what it needs to say to appeal to your target market.